datachecks/dcs-core/docs/configuration/metric_configuration.md

 # **Metric Configuration**

-Datachecks will read metrics configuration under the key `metrics` in the configuration file.
+Datachecks will read metrics configuration under the key `metrics` (The format is: validations for source.product) in the configuration file.
 User can define multiple metrics in the configuration file under `metrics` key.

 For example: